strimzi/proposals/050-Kafka-Node-Pools.md

 The annotations will be used only when scaling up or down or moving nodes.
 The operator will validate them only in such situations and not during every reconciliation.
 It is expected that when using auto-scaling, the annotations will not be updated after every scale-up or scale-down event.
-So when the use specifies with annotation for example that new nodes should come from a range `[1000-1010]`, such annotation is considered valid even when some of the IDs from the range are already in use.
+So when the user specifies with annotation for example that new nodes should come from a range `[1000-1010]`, such annotation is considered valid even when some of the IDs from the range are already in use.
 This way, the node pool can auto-scale up and down within the range without changing the annotation.

 #### Moving nodes between node pools